 Dental Program Admissions

-Students are enrolled in the College of Dentistry each August.
-Candidates apply for admission approximately one year before they wish to be admitted to the College.
-45 students are admitted yearly.
+Students are enrolled in the UNMC College of Dentistry each August.
+Candidates apply for admission approximately one year before they wish to be admitted to the college.
+Forty-eight students are admitted annually.

-The College of Dentistry participates in the American Association of Dental Schools Application Service (AADSAS), and therefore, does not provide its own application form.
+The College of Dentistry participates in the American Dental Education Association (ADEA) Associated American Dental Schools Application Service (AADSAS).
+All materials, including transcripts and letters of evaluation, are submitted online through the ADEA AADSAS application process.

-The application deadline is December 15.
-Early application is strongly encouraged and early applicants are given preference.
+The application deadline is October 1 of each calendar year.
+Early application is strongly encouraged.
 Applicants should not wait for DAT scores, transcripts, or other application materials before applying through AADSAS.
-Applicant files will be updated as these material are received.
-Application prior to November 1 is strongly encouraged.
+Applicant files are updated as these materials are received.

-The College has no specific requirements regarding the absolute minimal scholastic average or DAT scores.
-In some cases, applicants who have a low scholastic average will be evaluated on their performances over the last three or four semester of college.
-Applicants with this type of situation should include some science courses in their schedule, with a suggested load of 14-16 hours per semester, and shown significant improvement.
+The college has no specific requirements regarding the minimum scholastic average or DAT scores.
+In some cases applicants who have a low scholastic average will be evaluated on their performance over the last three or four semesters of college.
+Applicants with this background should include rigorous science courses in their schedule, with a suggested load of 14-16 hours per semester, and have shown significant improvement.

 - Academic Background (grade point average and science grade point average)